 With a length of 100 kilometers and a width of 40 kilometers, this peninsula in Southeast Italy resembles the heel of a boot, and has a much different history from the rest of the Italian mainland.
 Beginning in the 5th century, Salento belonged to Magna Grecia and was linguistically and culturally more influenced by Greece than by Rome.
 The names of cities such as Gallipoli are evidence of this.
 Even today, the dialect spoken in Salento is quite different from the surrounding dialects.
 The same is true of the region's architecture.
 The whitewashed houses with flat roofs are exemplify the Greek style.

-Rugged cape overlooking to Albania
+Rugged cape with view to Albania

 Wine-growing town with a cheerful atmosphere